PFPrzytycki/CellWalkR/examples/CellWalker2_Vignette.md

 #### Cell type annotation

-CellWalker2 use Seurat to preprocess scRNA-Seq data.
-User can provide marker genes for each cell type as a dataframe with columns *gene*, *cluster,* *avg_log2FC* (optional).
+CellWalker2 uses Seurat to preprocess scRNA-Seq data.
+Users can provide marker genes for each cell type as a dataframe with columns *gene*, *cluster,* *avg_log2FC* (optional).
 If not provided, CellWalker2 can compute cell type marker genes from a reference scRNA-Seq dataset.
-Optionally, user can provide cell type tree as a phylo object.
+Optionally, user can provide a cell type tree as a phylo object.
 If not provided, CellWalker2 can also build a cell type tree from a reference scRNA-Seq dataset.

-We compute cell type markers and the hierarchical relationship between cell type labels using reference dataset (Ren et al.).
-To do that, we use `Original_annotation` column in `meta.data1` as cell label.
-We also compute cell-to-cell similarity graph for query dataset (Yoshida et als.) as a part of the graph to run random walk.
-Since we only use a small subset of cells, we input cell type markers and cell type tree computed using full reference dataset (by setting `do.findMarkers = T, buildTree = T`).
+We compute cell type markers and the hierarchical relationships between cell type labels using the reference dataset (Ren et al.).
+To do that, we use `Original_annotation` column in `meta.data1` as the cell labels.
+We also compute the cell-to-cell similarity graph for the query dataset (Yoshida et als.) as a part of the graph on which we will run the random walk.
+Since we only use a small subset of cells here, we chose to input the cell type markers and cell type tree computed using the full reference dataset (by setting `do.findMarkers = T, buildTree = T`).

 ``` r